Discover the nature of Mahogany

 Whether you enjoy a walk through the community, time on the river, or an adventure to discover conservation efforts further out, Mahogany’s proximity to nature makes it the perfect place to call home.
 This is just one of the many reasons to choose Mahogany, in Manotick.

-Mahogany's two new model homes coming September 7
+Mahogany's two new model homes are now open

 It’s official!
-On September 7, the brand new Dahlia and Noble Model Homes will be open to the public to tour!
+The brand new Dahlia and Noble Model Homes are now open to the public to tour!

 Your lifestyle in Mahogany